Tenants guide

 Giving notice

-It’s a good idea to ask your landlord to confirm in writing they’ve received your notice.
-You could ask them to sign a note or letter that says they’ve received it.
+It’s a good idea to ask your landlord to confirm in writing that they have received your notice.
+You could ask them to sign a note or letter that says they have received it.

-You can find your landlord's address on your tenancy agreement or your rent book.
-Ask your landlord for their details if you can’t find them - they have to give you the information.
+You should find your landlord's address on your tenancy agreement or your rent book.
+Ask your landlord for their details if you can’t find them - they must give you the information.
 If you rent from a letting agent, ask them to give you your landlord details if you can't find them.

-Make sure your letter clearly states, your name, your address, and the date you'll be moving out.
+Make sure your notice clearly states; your name, your address, and the date you'll be moving out.

-Keep a copy of your letter and get a proof of posting certificate from the post office in case you need to prove when you posted it.
+Keep a copy of your notice and if you are sending a letter, get a proof of posting certificate from the post office in case you need to prove when you posted it.